wcfrobert/ezanchor/README.md

 $$V_i =F_h/N_{anchor}$$

 In reality, COR and COM are often misaligned which produces additional shear demand due to in-plane torsion.
-The additional “torsional” shear demand can be calculated using the elastic method.
-This process is analogous to rigid diaphragm analysis where the total shear is equal to direct shear plus an additional torsional shear.
+The total shear demand is equal to direct shear plus an additional torsional shear.

 $$V_i = V_{direct} + V_{torsion}$$